matrushka/dotbow/README.md

 ```shell
 bow switch DOMAIN_NAME
 ```
-This will change the directory to the directory related with DOMAIN_NAME.
+This will cd to the directory related with DOMAIN_NAME (Equivalent of "cd ~/Sites/DOMAIN_NAME").

 ### Clear